credibledoc/credible-doc/log-combiner-core/doc/usage.md

 # Usage of the log-combiner-core module

-This module is a source for the &&beginPlaceholder {
+This module is the source for the &&beginPlaceholder {
           "className": "com.credibledoc.substitution.content.generator.jar.LocalJarNameContentGenerator",
           "description": "Current name of the log-combiner-core-X.X.X.jar.",
                   "parameters": {
-                      "targetDirectoryRelativePath": "target",
+                      "targetDirectoryRelativePath": "log-combiner-core/target",
                       "jarNamePrefix": "log-combiner-core-"
                   }
       } &&endPlaceholder library.